Howard Vollum: The Vollum Institute

 Vollum's innate interest in science also drew him to the neuroscience laboratories at the Oregon Health and Science University (OHSU) where he knew his oscilloscope could be applied to healthcare research.
 He developed an interest in experiments measuring bio-electrical phenomena, and this ultimately provided his philanthropic motivation and led Vollum to endow an institute for advanced biomedical research at OHSU.

 Other activities

 Vollum supported many Oregon educational institutions, including Reed College in Portland, which has a prominent academic building and student activity program named for him.
-Vollum helped found the Oregon Graduate Institute (now part of OHSU), in 1965, with a $2 million grant and, upon his death in 1986, bequeathed $14.8 million to the college as an endowment.
+Vollum helped found the Oregon Graduate Center (renamed Oregon Graduate Institute; now part of OHSU) in 1965 with a $2 million grant and, upon his death in 1986, bequeathed $14.8 million to the college as an endowment.
 His will also included a $3.8 million bequest to the Catlin Gabel School.

 Howard and Jean Vollum also funded the construction of the Library Building at Mount Angel Abbey in Mt.
 Angel, Oregon; the award-winning building was one of very few structures in the United States designed by the Finnish architect Alvar Aalto, and stands as a remarkable architectural accomplishment.